eaglerainbow/system-message-plugin/README.md

 # Known issue list
 - [ ] If you mark the last message of the panel as read, the panel should appear altogether (but currently does not).
       The problem is even bigger than that: Also if the last "fatal" message is removed, the theming of the panel should change as well (i.e. it should be rendered as a "warning" for instance): Solution idea could be to turn the rendering stuff into a Widget (see also http://javadoc.jenkins-ci.org/hudson/widgets/Widget.html and https://github.com/jenkinsci/jenkins/blob/master/core/src/main/resources/hudson/widgets/HistoryWidget/index.jelly) and retrieve all the html rendering stuff asynchronously.
 - [ ] What shall be the behavior when clicking the "big hide" button in case that multiple single messages are shown?
+Possible alternatives:
-Mark them all as read or just hide the panel?
+   * Mark them all as read
+   * Just hide the panel
+   * Don't show the message panel for the next x minutes
+   * Don't show the message panel again until you logon again

 # Open Tasks for which help is wanted